mitchellkrogza/hosts/alternates/fakenews-gambling/readme.md

-#Unified hosts file with gambling extensions
+#Unified hosts file with fakenews, gambling extensions

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
 This repo provides several hosts files tailored to you need to block.

 * Last updated: **January 05 2017**.
-* Here's the [raw hosts file with gambling extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/gambling/hosts) containing 31,543 entries.
+* Here's the [raw hosts file with fakenews, gambling extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-gambling/hosts) containing 32,091 entries.

 ### List of all hosts file variants